Documentation Index

 Install

-/etc/ados/mesh/ (mode 0755) so the role-transition flow has somewhere to land identity files.
+/etc/ados/mesh/(mode 0755) so the role-transition flow has somewhere to land identity files.

 Pair with the receiver

 Pairing happens in the field, on the OLED, with the 4 buttons.
-There is no laptop step.
+There is no laptop step.- On the receiver node, navigate the OLED menu to

 Mesh -> Accept relay.
-The receiver opens a 60 second Accept window and starts listening for join requests on the mesh.
+The receiver opens a 60 second Accept window and starts listening for join requests on the mesh. - On the relay node (this one), navigate the OLED to

 Mesh -> Join mesh.
-The relay scans for receivers on the mesh interface (bat0) via mDNS and shows what it found.
+The relay scans for receivers on the mesh interface (bat0) via mDNS and shows what it found. - On the relay, press B1 to send a join request.

 - On the receiver, the pending request appears in the Accept window screen.
 Press B1 to approve.